agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 # 3D-CFD-Processing-CVAE
-A Convolutional Variational Autoencoder (CVAE) for 3D CFD data reconstruction.
+A Convolutional Variational Autoencoder (CVAE) for 3D CFD data processing and reconstruction.